The saying goes, “You can lead a horse to water, but you can’t make it drink.”

-As a recruiter, our job is to provide you with all of the resources we can possibly get our hands on.
-We’ll give you insider tips & tricks, personality insights about the hiring managers, even a heads up where to park at the office.
+As a recruiter, our job is to provide you with all the resources we can possibly get our hands on.
+We’ll give you insider tips & tricks, personality insights about the hiring managers, even a heads-up where to park at the office.
 Your recruiter is right alongside you, rooting for that picture-perfect offer letter for your dream job.

 But we can’t do the interview for you.